turing-complete/temperature/temperature/analytic/README.md

-# Temperature
+# Analytic

-The package provides an exponential-integrator-based solver for systems of differential-algebraic equations modeling temperature of electronic systems.
+The package provides an exponential integrator for systems of differential-algebraic equations modeling temperature of electronic systems.

 ## [Documentation][doc]